Sumindar/WatsonVRandNodeRed/README.md

 ## Steps:

-1. Login to IBM Cloud, create a Node-Red service instance.
+1. Login to IBM Cloud, create a ``Node-Red`` service instance.
 (Name the instance, click create/next to finish the instance creation)

 ![](img/instancecreateNR.png)

-2. Go to Resource list on from cloud page and open Node Red application from Cloud Foundry Applications.
-Then click on visit app url.
+2. Go to ``Resource list`` on from cloud page and open Node Red application from Cloud Foundry Applications.
+Then click on ``visit app url``.

 ![](img/visitappurl.png)

-3. Click on Next till the application is created.
+3. Click on ``Next`` till the application is created.

 ![](img/noderednext.png)

-4. Click on Go to your Node-Red flow editor
+4. Click on ``Go to your Node-Red flow`` editor

 ![](img/nrvisitapp.png)

-5. Click on the right corner of the screen and click on import.
+5. Click on the right corner of the screen and click on ``import``.

 ![](img/nrimport.png)